Tom Marr: Radio career

+Baltimore

-In 1967, Marr became a news anchor and reporter for the former WFBR (1300 AM) of Baltimore, and was later named the station's news director.
+In 1967, Marr became a news anchor and reporter for the former WFBR (1300 AM) in Baltimore, and was later named the station's news director.
 He was also as a featured panelist on the station's award-winning political call-in show Conference Call.

-From 1967 - 1975, Marr covered Baltimore's professional sports teams (Orioles, Colts, the NBA's Bullets) for CBS Radio News on their national sportscasts.
+From 1967 to 1975, Marr covered Baltimore's professional sports teams, including the Baltimore Orioles, Baltimore Colts, and Baltimore Bullets for CBS Radio News on their national sportscasts.
 He supplied the network with more than 150 reports a year including coverage from Super Bowls III and V, the 1969, 1970, and 1971 World Series, and the 1971 NBA Finals.
 In 1971, Marr broadcast the play-by-play for six Orioles exhibition games against Japanese baseball teams as part of a goodwill trip to Japan.
-While serving as WFBR's news director and morning drive-time news anchor, Marr also spent 3 years from 1976 to 1979 as the weekend sports anchor on Baltimore's WMAR-TV (Channel 2).
+While serving as WFBR's news director and morning drive-time news anchor, Marr also spent three years from 1976 to 1979 as the weekend sports anchor on Baltimore's WMAR-TV (Channel 2).

 From 1979 to 1986, Marr was a radio play-by-play broadcaster for the Baltimore Orioles on the team's flagship station WFBR, calling the play-by-play in the 1979 and 1983 World Series, and the exhibition games during another goodwill trip to Japan in 1984.
-After the 1986 season, the Orioles broadcast rights went to another station, and Tom utilized his roots as a newsman and political commentator to embark in what would ultimately evolve into a groundbreaking 30-year career in talk radio.
-In addition to his weekday WFBR talk-show, Marr was hired by Philadelphia's WWDB (FM) in 1987 to host a similar political talk radio show on Saturday nights, which he hosted for 7 years before going to work full time for WWDB in 1995.
+After the 1986 season, the Orioles' broadcast rights went to another station, and Tom utilized his roots as a newsman and political commentator to embark in what would ultimately evolve into a groundbreaking 30-year career in talk radio.
+In addition to his weekday WFBR talk-show, Marr was hired by WWDB (FM) in Philadelphia in 1987 to host a similar political talk radio show on Saturday nights, which he hosted for seven years before going to work full time for WWDB in 1995.

-In 1988, WFBR was sold, and by August of that year the new owners dismissed all of the station's on-air personnel while changing the format from news/talk to "oldies" rock & roll from 1950s/early 60's.
+In 1988, WFBR was sold, and by August of that year the new owners dismissed all of the station's on-air personnel while changing the format from news/talk to oldies rock and roll from the 1950s and early 1960s.
 At about the same time, rival station WCBM Radio (680-AM) filed for bankruptcy, went silent shortly thereafter, and was put up for sale.
 In October 1988, WCBM returned to the airwaves under new ownership when Baltimore businessman Nick Mangione, Sr. purchased the station and resurrected it from bankruptcy.
 Mangione was an avid listener of talk radio and had been a fan of the WFBR's news/talk programming that was discontinued under its new ownership.
-So once he acquired WCBM, Mangione hired Marr, along with most of the other displaced talk show hosts and news anchors from WFBR to replicate the same format (and practically the same program line-up) on WCBM.
+So once he acquired WCBM, Mangione hired Marr, along with most of the other displaced talk show hosts and news anchors from WFBR to replicate the same format and mostly the same program line-up on WCBM.